KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-heir.md

 - Any other user, including the heir, can add donations using [heiradd](../cryptoconditions/cc-heir.html#heiradd)
 - The owner can claim funds at any time using [heirclaim](../cryptoconditions/cc-heir.html#heirclaim)
 - Once `inactivitytime` period is reached, the heir can also claim funds using [heirclaim](../cryptoconditions/cc-heir.html#heirclaim)
-- To get details of a particular funding plan, use [heirinfo](../cryptoconditions/cc-heir.html#heirinfo)
+- To retrieve the details of a particular funding plan, use [heirinfo](../cryptoconditions/cc-heir.html#heirinfo)
-- To get list of all funding plans on the asset chain, use [heirlist](../cryptoconditions/cc-heir.html#heirlist)
+- To retrieve a list of all funding plans on the asset chain, use [heirlist](../cryptoconditions/cc-heir.html#heirlist)
 - To output Heir CC addresses, use [heiraddress](../cryptoconditions/cc-heir.html#heiraddress)

 ::: warning